How ConsumerAffairs uses cookies

 Leasing vs. buying: who it’s best for

-Solar leases are usually best for people who can’t buy upfront or prefer a low maintenance option, while solar loans can appeal more to environmentally conscious homeowners.
+Solar leases are usually best for people who can’t afford to pay upfront or who prefer a low-maintenance option.
+Buying tends to appeal more to homeowners seeking the strongest long-term savings and greater control over their system.

-Also, solar leases can help you reduce your carbon footprint and save money on utility bills without investing a large sum of money upfront.
+Leasing solar can also help you reduce your carbon footprint and save money on utility bills.
 Plus, they’re a great way to experience solar power without making a long-term commitment like you would with a solar loan.
+Just be sure to compare the lease’s cost against projected utility rate increases before signing.

 “The best candidates for a solar loan are typically homeowners with good credit and steady income,” said Elliot Bailey, CEO and chief editor of Sol Voltaics.